lorensen/VTKExamples/src/VTKFileFormats.md

 ## XML File Formats

 VTK provides another set of data formats using XML syntax.
-While these formats are much more complicated than the original VTK format described previously (see “Simple Legacy Formats” on page 1), they support many more features.
+While these formats are much more complicated than the original VTK format described previously (see [“Simple Legacy Formats”](#simple-legacy-formats)), they support many more features.
 The major motivation for their development was to facilitate data streaming and parallel I/O. Some features of the format include support for compression, portable binary encoding, random access, big endian and little endian byte order, multiple file representation of piece data, and new file extensions for different VTK dataset types.
 XML provides many features as well, especially the ability to extend a file format with application specific tags.

 There are two types of VTK XML data files: parallel and serial as described in the following.